 Project Start date Initial planned Completion date Reason for delay Total Construction of Dannhauser testing ground contractor 10 June 2020 The 9,855,175 withdrew from the project.
 A new contractorwas appointed.
-Hall February 5 August 2018 3 28 2019 The delay wasa result of site location negotiations.
-565,875 Management further notes that no official decision has been taken to halt these projects and as such there is no impairment loss 10,421,050 Expenditure incurred to repair and maintain property, plant and equipment Expenditure incurred to repair and maintain property, pla included in Statement of Financial Performance Contracted services nt and equipment 21,720,981 17,390,963 , ., ,,
+Hall February 5 August 2018 3 28 The delay wasa result 565,875 2019 of site location negotiations.
+Management further notes that no official decision has been taken to halt these projects and as such there is no impairment loss 10,421,050

+Expenditure incurred to repair and maintain property, plant and equipment

+Expenditure incurred to repair and maintain property, plant and equipment included in Statement of Financial Performance

+Contracted services 21,720,981 17,390,963